LabyMod/labymod4-api-wiki/docs/pages/addon/features/config.md

 ## Using Predefined Setting Widgets

-The following content lists all of our Setting Widgets, that will be served by using the Addon API, with possible arguments (optional arguments are surrounded by brackets), compatible types and a short description, that you can create via an annotation:
+The following content lists all of our Setting Widgets that will be served by using the Addon API, with possible arguments (brackets surround optional arguments), compatible types, and a short description that you can create via an annotation:

 ### Switch Widget